compprov/.github/profile/README.md

 - **Opacity** — a single output with no traceable audit trail makes debugging painful
 - **Irreproducibility** — no native mechanism to guarantee a calculation can be precisely reconstructed
-- **Manual parallelization** — optimizing for multi-core hardware requires error-prone code refactoring
+- **Manual parallelization** — optimizing for multi-core hardware requires error-prone code refactoring (in progress)

 compprov solves all three simultaneously, from a single instrumented execution.